Saving

 Saving is income not spent, or deferred consumption.
-Methods of saving include putting money aside in, for example, a deposit account, a pension account, an investment fund, or as cash.
+In economics, a broader definition is any income not used for immediate consumption.
 Saving also involves reducing expenditures, such as recurring costs.

-In terms of personal finance, saving generally specifies low-risk preservation of money, as in a deposit account, versus investment, wherein risk is a lot higher; in economics more broadly, it refers to any income not used for immediate consumption.
+Methods of saving include putting money in, for example, a savings account, a pension account, an investment fund, or kept as cash.
+In terms of personal finance, saving generally specifies low-risk preservation of money, as in a deposit account, versus investment, wherein risk is a lot higher.
 Saving does not automatically include interest.

 Saving differs from savings.
 The former refers to the act of not consuming one's assets, whereas the latter refers to either multiple opportunities to reduce costs; or one's assets in the form of cash.
 Saving refers to an activity occurring over time, a flow variable, whereas savings refers to something that exists at any one time, a stock variable.
 This distinction is often misunderstood, and even professional economists and investment professionals will often refer to "saving" as "savings".

 In different contexts there can be subtle differences in what counts as saving.
 For example, the part of a person's income that is spent on mortgage loan principal repayments is not spent on present consumption and is therefore saving by the above definition, even though people do not always think of repaying a loan as saving.
 However, in the U.S. measurement of the numbers behind its gross national product (i.e., the National Income and Product Accounts), personal interest payments are not treated as "saving" unless the institutions and people who receive them save them.